The Vagus Nerve (CN X)

 The vagus nerve originates from the medulla of the brainstem.
 It exits the cranium via the jugular foramen, with the glossopharyngeal and accessory nerves (CN IX and XI respectively).

 Within the cranium, the auricular branch arises.
-This supplies sensation to the posterior part of the external auditory and canal external ear.
+This supplies sensation to the posterior part of the external auditory canal and external ear.

 In the Neck